 On behalf of the Committee, I would like to thank all members of the Board for their active engagement in and contribution to the process to appoint Hein as Alan's successor.
-An integral part of the Committee's work this year has been on succession planning.

 A further focus of the Committee in 2022 was on diversity and inclusion, both at Board level and in senior management.